Germany has a banquet before the European Championship

 The second half started almost as the first had finished and in the 50th Timo Werner, who had entered for Gnabry, scored the sixth with a shot inside the small area to center of Kimmich.

-Then Germany slowed down a bit partly because of the changes and Latvia, On his first arrival on goal, he achieved the discount with a good shot from outside the Salvejevs area in the 75th.
+Then Germany slowed down a bit partly because of the changes and Latvia, On his first arrival on goal, he achieved the discount with a good shot from outside the area of Salvejevs in the 75.

 However, Germany responded a minute later with the seventh goal scored by Leroy Sané with a shot inside the area to pass from Müller.